The Russo Bros on Scorsese’s ‘Ill-informed’ Stand Against Marvel: It’s ‘Absurd’

 All three actors co-starred in Endgame, which in July became the top-grossing movie of all time after 13 weeks at the box office, surpassing James Cameron’s Avatar.
 The saga-concluding film marked an emotional high for the Marvel franchise—one that the brothers say refutes their fellow director Martin Scorsese’s claim that Marvel movies are not examples of true cinema.
 “Many of the elements that define cinema as I know it are there in Marvel pictures,” Scorsese clarified earlier this month in an op-ed.
 “What’s not there is revelation, mystery or genuine emotional danger.
 Nothing is at risk.
 The pictures are made to satisfy a specific set of demands, and they are designed as variations on a finite number of themes.”

 “We choose to define cinema as a film that binds people together and creates a sense of community around the narrative,” says Joe.
-He explains that to him and to Anthony, Endgame’s box-office success is a “signifier of emotional success” more than an economic one.
+He explains that Endgame’s box-office success is a “signifier of emotional success” more than an economic one.
 “Very few movies in history have been able to bring audiences around the world together and have an emotional experience in a movie theater.
 We were in those theaters when that movie premiered and heard at every screening the cheers and the audible sighs and the cries of anguish and the cries of surprise.
 It’s very rare that that happens with several hundred people together in a theater.
 In a lot of ways it felt historic.

 “But, you know, ultimately it’s tough to have any kind of dialogue about this because the perception is that, I don’t think Scorsese’s actually seen the films,” he adds.
 “So it’s hard to have an intellectual conversation with someone who hasn’t seen the movies.”